 Although the majority of our listeners receive our recordings on memory sticks through the post, a number listen to our recordings through either the British Wireless for the Blind Fund , Amazon Alexa or Podcast.
 Clicking on the icons below will take you to each way of listening to our recordings.

 Receiving our recordings via the postal service is restricted to those listeners who have a visual impairment because only they are entitled to free postage.
 However, we intend our on-line recordings to be available to anyone who is print disabled for any reason.
 We do ask that you fill in our listeners-submission form by clicking the link below.

-If you have a visual impairment and would like to receive the Talking Newspaper or you have a friend or relative who you think might be interested, please get in touch with us – click the link below.
+So, f you have a visual impairment or are print disabled, and would like to receive the Talking Newspaper, or you have a friend or relative who you think might be interested, please get in touch with us – click the link below.

 As postage is free for the visually impaired, there is no charge to return the wallet – it just needs to be put in a post box by yourself or a friend or relative.